valo/node_mini_chat/README.md

 ## Made with Node JS v 0.1.32

-This is an anonymous chat server in 200 lines of code, including the UI.
+This is an anonymous chat server in about 200 lines of server code.

 to start, simply